amyotwaybjss/html-generator/README.md

 * A tree may have one or many tags.
 * Status - can be calculated (if it has a field or not), maybe a function to make it active/inactive?

+For a basic field we want to include the following information:
+* Name of field
+* Subclasses would include other attributes distinct to trees in that field (e.g. colour of band).
+* This might be where we put date of planting, date of exit (and therefore inactive if present).

 A field can have multiple trees.
 A tree can be in multiple fields.
 A tree may have current and past fields (some of which are relevant).

-For a tree in a field, additional bits of information may be needed (e.g. colour of band).

 We want to return:
 * List of all trees by status.